capybarahao/gitlet/gitlet-design.md

 - **Branches**: Lists all branch names; current branch prefixed with `*`.
 - **Staged Files**: Files in staging area with modified or new content vs. HEAD.
 - **Removed Files**: Files in HEAD commit but absent from staging area.
 - (Placeholder sections for modified/untracked files.)
+Not implemented.

 ---